Quantum Algebraic Diversity: Single-Copy Density Matrix Estimation via Group-Structured Measurements: Discussion

 \subsection{Relation to Existing Quantum Tomography}

 Standard tomography~\cite{haah2017sample} requires $O(d^2/\varepsilon^2)$ copies.
 Compressed sensing tomography~\cite{gross2010quantum} reduces this to $O(rd\log^2 d)$ for rank-$r$ states by exploiting low-rank structure.
-The QAD approach exploits \emph{algebraic structure} rather than rank structure: if $\rho$ commutes with a group $G$ having $r$ irreducible representations, the group-averaged estimator recovers the $r$ isotypic spectral parameters from $O(r)$ copies rather than $O(d^2)$.
+The QAD approach exploits \emph{algebraic structure} rather than rank structure: when $\rho$ exactly commutes with a group $G$ having $r$ irreducible representations, only $r$ isotypic spectral parameters remain free, and they are estimated from $O(r/\varepsilon^2)$ copies rather than $O(d^2/\varepsilon^2)$.
+This is the one regime in which QAD yields a genuine copy reduction, and it is conditional on the symmetry being present; for generic $\rho$ with no exact symmetry the parameter count, and hence the copy cost, is unchanged, and the benefit is the single informationally complete measurement setting.
 These exploit orthogonal types of structure (algebraic symmetry vs.\ low rank), just as classical AD and compressed sensing exploit orthogonal types of signal structure~\cite{thornton2026ad}.